axelgalicia/blockchain-notary-service/README.md

-# Decentralized Star Notary Service - Starter Code
+# Decentralized Star Notary Service

 This applications allows to register Star using a unique identifier.